Sarge Steel

 Sarge Steel is a detective/spy character published by Charlton Comics during the 1960s.
 As he was published during the time of Charlton's Action Heroes line of superheroes, and had loose ties to some, he is sometimes included with that group.
 He was purchased by DC Comics along with the other "Action Heroes".

 Sarge (short for "Sargent" as in "Sargent Shriver") Steel has a mechanical left hand.
 As Dick Giordano stated in the editorial page of L.A.W. #4 he was created by Pat Masulli, and later written and drawn by Joe Gill and artist Dick Giordano.
 Other artists, including the team of Bill Montes and Ernie Bache, would later take over.

-A variation of Sarge Steel appeared in live-action The CW's TV series Naomi, portrayed by Brian Brightman.

 Publication history

 Sarge Steel first appeared in his own title, Sarge Steel #1 (December 1964).
 His title would last until #8, at which point it was retitled Secret Agent (Gold Key Comics also published a comic with the same title in 1967 based upon the television series, Danger Man), and cancelled with #10 (October, 1967).
 After that, his series continued in Judomaster #91-98 (the stories in #91-96 fit in the year-long hiatus between issues #9 & #10, as all his stories are listed as 'File #xxx').
 Sarge also appeared in short spots on self-defense in Fightin' 5 #34 and 37 and in the Sentinels stories in Peter Cannon, Thunderbolt #57 and 58 as their CIA contact.